+Discussion

+Devices that export or import CVRs typically include voter-facing and batch-fed scanners, election management systems, and other devices used for adjudication or auditing.
+This requirement indicates that these devices have the capability to import or export CVRs in the respective CDF(s).
+More information can be found in: NIST SP 1500-103 Cast Vote Records Common Data Format Specification [CVR_CDF].

-4.1-E – Exchange of voting device election event logs
+4.1-D – Exchange of voting device election event logs

-The voting devices comprising the voting system must include support for the NIST CDF specifications for import or export of election event log data.
+The voting devices comprising the voting system must include support for CDF specification(s) for import or export of election event log data.